Operation¶

 Wrong way:

-systemctl start/restart tlp.service – depending on your configuration this may immediately power off your W-Fi and/or bluetooth/WWAN and drive bay, which might be undesirable; tlp start applies only power saving
+systemctl start/restart tlp.service – The service is intended for system startup and shutdown only.
+Depending on your configuration, it may immediately power off your Wi-Fi and/or bluetooth/WWAN and drive bay, which might be undesirable. tlp start applies only power saving.

 Invoke manual mode with the following commands: